isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag a polymorphic class with a non-deleted copy operation.
+* Flag a polymorphic class with a public copy operation.
 * Flag an assignment of polymorphic class objects.

 ## C.other: Other default operation rules